hogeschool/basecamp/week01/inf-bc-w01-python.md

    1. What is a value?
 What is a variable?
    2. What is a *type*?
 Provide five examples.
    3. How can you define a variable in Python?
    4. Define some variables in Python that are not permitted in Python.
 Experiment with breaking various rules in defining variables.
-Analyse the error message.
+Analyze the error message.
    5. How can you assign a value to a variable?
 How can we express that two items are equal?
    6. How can you identify the type of a value / variable?
 2. Perform a free (re)-search and answer the following questions: